IBM/itz-support-public/Skytap/Skytap-Runbooks/Adding-Skytap-templates-to-environments-in-a-collection.md

 If you have Opened Ports for the templates define them using Link Patterns sections.
 Use the plus sign (+) to add all ports opened

 Port - enter the port number opened
-Template - syntax for published  http://targetDomain:targetPort --- targetDomain (auto created) targetPorts(auto created)
+Template - syntax for published url http://targetDomain:targetPort --- targetDomain (auto created) targetPorts(auto created)

 Example Link Patterns